CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

 You can download the prerequisites from the requirements.txt file as follows:

+pip install –r requirements.txt

+Our trained models can be found in the following lists.
+We also added .pkl files for some datasets, which includes the result dictionary to be used for the visualization.

 **Trained Models**
 | Dataset Name | Link                                                                        |
 |--------------|-----------------------------------------------------------------------------|